sarahbonnin/CRG_RIntroduction/2d_manip.md

 * The **apply** function

 Powerful tool to apply a command to all rows or all columns of a data frame or a matrix.<br>
-For example, instead of calculating the sum of each row, you might be interested in calculating the average or median?
+For example, instead of calculating the sum of each row, you might be interested in calculating the median ?
+But rowMedians doesn't exist !
 <br><br>
 **apply** takes 3 arguments:
 - first argument: 2-dimensional object